 Sorry, the title is somewhat a tease.

-Verse 1 is the first mention of alcohol in Proverbs- "Wine is a mocker and beer a brawler; whoever is led astray by them is not wise."A little surprising to come late after so many others have been mentioned and repeated.
+Verse 1 of Proverbs 20 is the first mention of alcohol in Proverbs- "Wine is a mocker and beer a brawler; whoever is led astray by them is not wise."A little surprising to come late after so many others have been mentioned and repeated.

 I had a two year men's group called the Reformation Men's Club where we met once a month to study reformed doctrine.
 It was never a big crowd, until we advertised today's title- what the Bible says about Bud Light- and drew our biggest crowd ever.